nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Commands that require an `INDEX`
 The bounds of the `INDEX` parameter is documented [below](#index).
-This section will explain how errors with the `INDEX` will be dealt with
+This section will explain how errors with the `INDEX` will be dealt with.

-- If you do not specify the `INDEX` (e.g `rdel`): The app will inform you that the format is invalid, and display the format that should be used.
+- If you do not specify the `INDEX` (e.g. `rdel`): The app will inform you that the format is invalid, and display the format that should be used.
 This is a specific case of [incorrect formats](#incorrect-formats).

-- If the `INDEX` is not an integer (e.g `rdel abc`): The app will inform you that the format is invalid, and display the format that should be used.
+- If the `INDEX` is not an integer (e.g. `rdel abc`): The app will inform you that the format is invalid, and display the format that should be used.
 This is also a specific case of [incorrect formats](#incorrect-formats), as the command expects a number but did not get one.

-- If the `INDEX` parameter is required alongside other parameters e.g [`redit`](#edit-a-resident-record--redit), and **only** an `INDEX` (be it valid or not) value is provided (e.g. `redit 1000` or `redit 1`): The app will inform you that the format is invalid, and display the format that should be used.
+- If the `INDEX` parameter is required alongside other parameters e.g. [`redit`](#edit-a-resident-record--redit), and **only** an `INDEX` (be it valid or not) value is provided (e.g. `redit 1000` or `redit 1`): The app will inform you that the format is invalid, and display the format that should be used.
 This is another specific case of [incorrect formats](#incorrect-formats), as the command compulsorily needs at least one of the optional parameters to be provided.

-- If the `INDEX` is 0 or lesser (e.g `rdel -5`): The app will inform you that `INDEX` should be a positive integer.
+- If the `INDEX` is 0 or lesser (e.g. `rdel -5`): The app will inform you that `INDEX` should be a positive integer.

 ![Index non positive](images/error-idx-non-positive.png)

-- If the `INDEX` is above the range of the collection specified (e.g `rdel 100` but there are only 10 residents): The app will inform you that `INDEX` needs to be between 1 and the size of the collection in question.
+- If the `INDEX` is above the range of the collection specified (e.g. `rdel 100` but there are only 6 residents): The app will inform you that `INDEX` needs to be between 1 and the size of the collection in question.

 ![Index out of range](images/error-idx-out-of-range.png)